-Spackling compound is made from gypsum plaster from hydrated calcium sulfate and glue.
+The spackling compound is made from gypsum plaster from hydrated calcium sulfate and glue.

 It’s similar to wood filler, but it’s not as strong or durable.
-This means you can use spackling to fill small holes and cracks along with other minor surface defects in the wood, drywall, and plaster.
+This means you can use spackle to fill small holes and cracks along with other minor surface defects in the wood, drywall, and plaster.

 If you don’t have any other specific options available, I would suggest you use the spackle only for indoor applications and not for the outdoors.

-Final Thoughts: Caulking or wood filler – what is best for repairing the trims?
+Final Thoughts: Caulking or Wood Filler – What is best for repairing the trims?